 What Is The Three Drives Pattern?

-The three drives chart pattern is a formation of three consecutive symmetrical price movements.
+The three-drives chart pattern is a harmonic formation of three consecutive symmetrical price movements in one direction, ultimately leading to a reversal.
 It is classified as a harmonic reversal pattern and comes in two forms: bullish and bearish.

 Currency traders use the three drives to identify potential reversal zones in the live forex market.
 Upon doing so, it becomes possible to enter the market to the long (buy) or short (sell).

-How To Identify And Use The Three Drives Reversal Pattern In Forex Trading
+How To Identify The Three Drives Reversal Pattern In Trading

-Like other harmonic patterns, identifying and constructing the three drives pattern is a multi-step process.
-Nonetheless, it’s a powerful reversal indicator and one that can improve your profitability when trading forex.
-The GBP/USD chart below gives us a clear illustration of the 3 drives pattern.
+Like other harmonic patterns, identifying and constructing the three-drives pattern is a multi-step process.
+Nonetheless, it’s a powerful reversal pattern and one that can improve your profitability when trading forex.

 Below is a breakdown of the process used to identify and trade this harmonic pattern: